 • keeping 1.5m from those you don’t live with

 • making sure the COVIDSafe app is active on your phone

 • staying informed about local restrictions.

 In line with the advice provided by the Australian Technical Advisory Group on Immunisation (ATAGI) in light of the evolving evidence of a rare but serious side effect involving thrombosis with thrombocytopenia following receipt of the AstraZeneca vaccine, the ATAGI has recommended a preference for the use of the Pfizer vaccine in adults aged under 50 years.

 It is important to note the following statements from the Commonwealth Government:

-It is important to assure the community that the SHDH Vaccination program will continue using the Astrazeneca vaccine, where it is indicated as safe to do so and that SHDH will continue to work with both the State and the Commonwealth Government to progress out Vaccine rollout in a safe and effective manner.
+It is important to be assured that the SHDH vaccination program will continue using the AstraZeneca vaccine, where it is indicated as safe to do so, and that SHDH will continue to work with both the State and Commonwealth Governments to progress the vaccine rollout in a safe and effective manner.

 COVID-19 vaccination – Eligibility declaration form www.health.gov.au/resources/publications/covid-19-vaccination-eligibility-declaration-form